Kitesurfing in Mũi Né, Vietnam

 On average, you get 230 windy days in a year in Mũi Né with the winds of 12+ knots.
 On average – that’s pretty awesome, isn’t it?

-December and January is the peak time obviously due to the Christmas holidays and New Year and also the busiest time of the year as you’d expect.
+December and January is the peak time obviously due to the Chrissie and New Year and also the busiest time of the year as you’d expect.
 February and March are considered to be the best choice as the weather and wind conditions are pretty steady and can easily fit any experience level from total beginners to pros.

 Kitesurfing spots in Mũi Né